5l1v3r1/TwitterAccMon/README.md

 **TwitterAccMon** Is a Simple Twitter Account Monitor, run from a cronjob it becomes a Monitoring and Alert agent.
-It will tell you within seconds when an account is live, and keep checking for if they go offline.
+It will tell you within seconds when an account is live, and keep checking if they go offline.

 **Python3**
 ```